gjheij/fmriproc/doc/source/generated_modules.rst

                       puts on more raw data, I'd advise you to reorient to LPI and to NOT use this flag.
 This flag is mainly here because it can take some time with big files which slows down debugging.
+      --no-compress   create nii's instead of nii.gz's (default).
+Passes on '--no-compress' to call- parrec2nii, and '-c n' to dcm2niix
       --sge           submit individual subjects to cluster as call_parrec2nii can take a while..
       --phys          run only physiology conversion
       --skip-tr       do not overwrite the TR in the header during call_bids.
 Generally not recom-